hail-is/hail/hail/python/hailtop/batch/docs/service.rst

 ----------------

 A Google service account is automatically created for a new Batch user that is used by Batch to download data on your behalf.
-This service account needs to be added to Google Storage buckets with your data and Docker images under Permissions.

 To get the name of the service account, click on your name on the header bar or go to `<https://notebook.hail.is/user>`__.

-To add the service account to a Google Storage bucket, run the following command substituting `SERVICE_ACCOUNT_NAME` with the full service account name (ex: test@my-project.iam.gserviceaccount.com) and `BUCKET_NAME` with your bucket name.
-See this `page <https://cloud.google.com/container-registry/docs/access-control>`__ for more information about access control and this `page <https://cloud.google.com/storage/docs/gsutil/commands/iam>`__ for more information about how to set bucket access control using gsutil.
+To give the service account read and write access to a Google Storage bucket, run the following command substituting `SERVICE_ACCOUNT_NAME` with the full service account name (ex: test@my-project.iam.gserviceaccount.com) and `BUCKET_NAME` with your bucket name.
+See this `page <https://cloud.google.com/container-registry/docs/access-control>`__ for more information about access control.

 .. code-block:: sh

     gsutil iam ch serviceAccount:[SERVICE_ACCOUNT_NAME]:objectCreator,objectViewer gs://[BUCKET_NAME]

-If you have a Google Container Repository `associated with your project <https://cloud.google.com/container-registry/docs/>`__, then you can add the service account as follows where `SERVICE_ACCOUNT_NAME` is your full service account name and `PROJECT_ID` is the name of your project that contains the Google Container Repository you want to grant access to :
+The Google Container Repository (GCR) is a Docker repository hosted by Google that is an alternative to Dockerhub for storing images.
+It is recommended to use GCR for images that shouldn't be publically available.
+If you have a GCR `associated with your project <https://cloud.google.com/container-registry/docs/>`__, then you can enable the service account to view Docker images with the command below where `SERVICE_ACCOUNT_NAME` is your full service account name and `PROJECT_ID` is the name of your project you want to grant access to:

 .. code-block:: sh